cunnellp5/TheRiver/README.md

 # The River

-> A portfolio website for an artist, Alexis.
-This website will have many apps rolled into one.
-E-commerce, blog, booking services, and an artist showcase
+> An singluar place to contain E-commerce, blog, booking services, and an artist showcase for music including videos and audio

 ## Sections:

 ### 1. Music

+- View and download stems
 - View recent video uploads to youtube
 - View new up and coming music
-  - View spotify tracks
-  - View Soundcloud
-  - View Apple music

-### 2. Beauty booking service
+### 2. Booking service

 - Users can sign up for an offered service [GUEST || CREATE ACCOUNT]
 - Users can view a scheduled appointment on a calendar